 It should be noted that Italian-Australians that migrated from Southern Italy during the post-war period tend to hold quite traditional family values.
 Money management is an important aspect of many of their lives as the majority ofarrived from quite economically poor backgrounds.
 Today, money is highly valued for the security it provides for their children’s future.
 Parents often contribute to their children’s living costs once they have moved out of their home.
 Some may even buy their child land or a house so they can assure their financial security as well as that child’s close proximity to the family home.
 However, the monetary management of families and financial freedom of children varies between each individual family.

 Italian women are encouraged to be independent and bold from a young age.
-They are renowned for their confidence, which has led them to be labelled the ‘most liberated women in Europe’ at times.
+They are renowned for their confidence, although personal qualities vary on an individual basis.
 However, Italian culture continues to carry some sexist undertones.
 Stereotypes that depict women as beautiful and unintelligent are quite popular in Italy, and catcalling or wolf whistling is common.
 Social attitudes are changing, but they can still present difficulties for women’s career progression as they may not be taken seriously.
 They also face other challenges in the workplace, such as lower wages and preference for male employees in some sectors.
 While men and women have equal rights in law, society is still largely male-dominated.

 Within the family dynamic, the man is usually theand considered the primary income earner.
-Traditionally, a woman was expected to fulfill roles of matrimony and motherhood.
+Traditionally, a woman was expected to fulfil roles of matrimony and motherhood.
 Today, most Italian women receive a high level of education and work to contribute to the household income; however, they are still expected to be responsible for the majority of the household duties.
 Gender roles may vary between socioeconomic classes as well as between rural and urban areas.
 For example, those from urban areas or belonging to upper classes are more likely to share responsibilities.
 It is also becoming more common for women to choose alternate paths, such as career paths, and there has been a decrease in fertility rates for several decades now.
-Generally, however, men contribute very little to the domestic chores.

 Marriage and Dating